jbarbam/SPFx/webparts/who-is-who/README.md

 This sample illustrates the following concepts on top of the SharePoint Framework:

-* Using GraphHttpClient to get data from MS Graph API
+* Using GraphHttpClient to get data from MS Graph API.
-* How to get Presence information using MS Graph API
+* How to get Presence information using MS Graph API.
-* Using async / await for the async calls
+* Using async / await for the async calls.
-* Fluent UI fabric components
+* Fluent UI fabric components.